Kimiqo/TechCrush-individual-project/README.md

 🧠 QuizMaster API
-QuizMaster API is a lightweight quiz management platform built as a solo project for the Tech Crush Internship.
-It allows users to create quizzes, submit answers, and receive email notifications, with interactive Swagger documentation for easy API exploration.
+QuizMaster API is a secure quiz management platform built as a solo project for the Tech Crush Internship.
+Authenticated users can create quizzes, submit answers, and receive email notifications at their registered email, with interactive Swagger documentation.

 🔧 Features
 👤 User

+Sign up and log in with email and password
-Create quizzes with multiple-choice questions
+Receive a welcome email upon sign-up at registered email Create quizzes with multiple-choice questions
-Retrieve quizzes and view details
+Retrieve personal quizzes and view details
 Submit answers and get instant scores
-Receive email notifications for quiz creation and results
+Receive email notifications for quiz creation and results at registered email

 📜 API Documentation